pchauncey/pchauncey/README.md

 ### Tooling

-As a SRE I use the following on a daily basis:
+As a nerd I use the following on a daily basis:

 * Linux (Fedora 36 currently)
 * Python